EPFL-ENAC/hobel-iaqdb/frontend/src/assets/contribute.md

 3. **Licensing**: We kindly ask you to agree to the [Open Data Commons Public Domain Dedication and License (PDDL)](https://opendatacommons.org/licenses/pddl/1-0/).
 The PDDL dedicates a database to the public domain, allowing anyone to use, modify, and share the data without any restrictions - including for commercial and AI training purposes.
 It is similar in spirit to Creative Commons CC0, but tailored for structured databases.

+See detailed [guidelines for contributing data](/Data_preperation_and_contribution_instructions_20250605.pdf) to ensure your data is formatted correctly and meets our requirements.

 ## Recognition and Benefits for Contributors

 We value your contribution and aim to recognize it meaningfully: